 Follow the below steps to export Marketo data.

-- It is assumed that you have signed in to Marketo.
+• Step 1.1: It is assumed that you have signed up for Marketo.
 Click on Admin.

-As a result, an excel file will be exported.
+NOTE: As a result, an Excel file will be exported.
 You can also export the list of all Marketo API Field names as a Marketo Admin.
 Follow the below steps to export the list of all Marketo API Field names.

-- You will have the below excel file that contains the list of all your field with their API names.
+• Note: You will have the below Excel file that contains the list of all your fields with their API names.

 Follow the below steps to load a CSV file into the PostgreSQL database.